139 Q&A Questions [Group, Funny & Deep]

 - Large (15 or more people): use rapid-fire mode for the lightning round, set a 5-second answer cap, and run a question queue so people know when their turn is coming.

-Note: if your group has people who don’t want to score, run an unscored shadow round alongside.
+For the non-competitive crowd: some people would rather not keep score.
+Run an unscored shadow round next to the main one.
 Same prompts, no point pressure, no thumbs vote.
-The competitive layer should be opt-in.
+The competitive layer stays opt-in.

 The 3 Depth Layers Most Q&A Lists Skip

-Q&A questions work in 3 depth layers, not as a flat list.
-Layer 1 is fast warmups (5 to 10 second answers, binary or single-word).
-Layer 2 is rapport prompts (20 to 30 second answers, the professional sweet spot).
-Layer 3 is deep questions for groups of 3 to 4 only.
-The structure follows Arthur Aron’s 1997 closeness research.
-LearnClash sequences prompts by depth in every session.
+Q&A questions sort into 3 depth layers, never a flat list.
+Layer 1 is fast warmups: 5 to 10 second answers, binary or single-word.
+Layer 2 is rapport: 20 to 30 second answers, the professional sweet spot.
+Layer 3 is deep, and it belongs to groups of 3 to 4 only.
+The structure follows Arthur Aron’s 1997 closeness research, and LearnClash sequences prompts by depth in every session.

 Figure 4: The depth pyramid.
 Layer 1 builds in.
 Layer 2 lives where most rooms should stay.
 Layer 3 is small-group only.